 Payment of Financial Aid/Disbursement

-With the exception of Federal Work Study, financial aid processed by the Financial Aid Office will automatically be disbursed to your student account, provided your application is complete and you have met the requirements for each type of aid.
-The Business Office will automatically deduct incurred costs (tuition, fees, lab costs, and other authorized charges such as books and supplies, etc.) out of the financial aid that is credited to your account.
-Any remaining financial aid is refunded to you once the funds are available.
+With the exception of Federal Work Study, financial aid processed by the Financial Aid Office will automatically be disbursed to student accounts.
+The Business Office will automatically deduct incurred costs (tuition, fees, lab costs, and other authorized charges such as books and supplies, etc.) out of the financial aid that is credited to the student accounts.
+Any remaining financial aid is refunded to the student once the funds are available.

-We will apply your aid to your charges approximately two weeks prior to the tuition deadline.
-If your financial aid is not complete by the tuition due date, you will need to pay using your own resources.
-You may check your balance due and financial aid using the mySANDBURG link above.
+The Financial Aid Office will apply aid to student tuition and fee charges approximately two weeks prior to the tuition deadline.
+If financial aid is not complete by the tuition due date, students will need to pay using their own resources.
+Check the balance due and financial aid using mySandburg.

 Calculating Disbursement based on Enrollment

 Carl Sandburg College uses a ‘freeze date' each semester to determine a student's enrollment status for awarding financial aid.
 The courses for which students are registered on the freeze date will determine financial aid eligibility.
 This means that if a student adds or drops classes before the freeze date, the amount of financial aid the student is eligible for may be affected.
 If classes are added or dropped after the freeze date, the financial aid will not change.